barriosjorge/gmt_docs/src/software_development/isample_example.rst

    $ gds gen isample_dcs

 This will generate the basic framework of source code and configuration files for each component.
 The generated source files will be located in the `src/` folder.
-It is possible that gds outputs some warning because there are missing modules which are defined in the local bundle (in particular, the hdk).
+Gds may output some warnings because there are missing modules which are defined in the local bundle (in particular, the hdk).
 This is not a problem, and the code will be successfully generated.